Association for Women in Communications: Activities

-The society's publication The Matrix, a Magazine for Women Journalists was established in 1916.
-It was replaced by Communiqué, an electronic newsletter.
-The association presents the Clarion Award, the Headliner Award (since 1939), and The Matrix Awards (since 1970).
+The society's publication was Communiqué, an electronic newsletter.
+It presented the Clarion Award, the Headliner Award, and The Matrix Awards.
+The latter two were originally initiated by Theta Sigma Phi.

 Foundation

 The nonprofit AWC Matrix Foundation was established in 1998 as an educational affiliate.
 The AWC Matrix Foundation promoted the advancement of women in the communications profession by providing funds for education, research, and publications.
-The foundation's three initiatives are:
+The foundation's three initiatives were: